Using Electronic Keyboards

 You can...

-get User Manuals: You can get its main Owner's Manual and Songbook with Songs & Chord Progressions.
+get User Manuals: You can get its main Owner's Manual and a Songbook that lists the built-in Songs & Chord Progressions.
 And you'll find more on this page – the main Owner's Manual, plus specialized manuals for MIDI Reference, Drum Kit List, Smart Device Connection (for Android, iOS), Computer-related Operations.
 On your own, you can read the Owner's Manual and learn the keyboard's many functions.
 And sometimes I'll refer to it below, with a “direct link” (like Page 17 that takes you to Page 17 of the 92-page PDF file) if your browser behaves properly; it does work properly with Chrome for Mac, and hopefully also in your browser.

 choose a Voice: An e373 has hundreds of options.
 Search the VOICE list – with ranges for Piano (001), E Piano (008),... – and press VOICE, then enter a number; e.g. try 114 (for Trumpet), and then others by pressing NO (–) to get 113, or YES (+) for 115, and so on; or jump to another category (e.g. / A few of those I like are 090 (Cello), 104 (Tenor Sax), 116 (Trombone), and 134 (Flute).
 You will find many that you like.